FreeCAD/FPA/handbook/corporate/AISBL/mandatory_tasks.md

 Each time there is a change in the adminstrators roster, these changes must be communicated to the [Greffe du Tribunal de l'entreprise](https://tcfb.be/greffe/) (ssection des personnes morales).
 Doing this publishes the changes to the national gazette, and updates the crossroads bank register.
 Need to be filed:

-* Form 1 and 2 from [Formulaires pour publication au Moniteur belge](http://www.ejustice.just.fgov.be/info_tsv_pub/form_f.htm) with sections A and B (form 1) and section A and C (form 2) filled
+* Form 2 from [Formulaires pour publication au Moniteur belge](http://www.ejustice.just.fgov.be/info_tsv_pub/form_f.htm) with the following fields filled:

-* Section B must be delivered in 3 signed copies
+  * Fields 1 and 2 (name and entreprise number) must always be filled
+  * In the rest of the form, only changed values must be filled
+  * When nominating or demoting new administrators, field 4 of volet C (page 2) must be filled with (1) N (nomination) or C (demotion) (2) RBIS number (3) Name (4) Date of start of mandate

 * Proof of payment of the publishing tax